narsimlukemsaram/Ubuntu2204_ROS2_SSD/README.md

 - At least 25 GB of free disk space for Ubuntu 22.04
 - A USB drive with at least 8GB
 - Internet connection
 - A freshly formatted External SSD drive.
 I bought a Samsung 980 Pro M2 SSD with 500 GB storage.
+Ensure you have a high read/write speed because your operating system performance can be bottlenecked by it (minimum 1050MB/s).
 - Make sure you back up your computer (especially personal files, but also your OS) in case something bad happens, which can be the case since we are going to do a lot of formatting, partitioning, and changing BIOS/UEFL settings.

 **2. Disable Secure Boot**: